(See also Overview of Arrhythmias.)

 If a drug is the cause, it is stopped, but until drug clearance is complete, patients with frequent or long runs of torsades de pointes ventricular tachycardia require treatment to shorten the QT interval.
 Because increasing the heart rate shortens the QT interval, temporary pacing, IV isoproterenol, or both are often effective.

 Long-term treatment is required for patients with a congenital long QT-interval syndrome.
 Treatment choices include beta-blockers, permanent pacing, implantable cardioverter-defibrillator (ICD), or a combination.
 Family members should be evaluated by ECG.

 Patients with congenital long QT syndrome should clearly avoid drugs that prolong the QT interval, and patients with exercise-related symptoms (usually LQT1 or LQT2) should avoid strenuous exercise.
 Treatment options include beta-blockers, pacing to maintain faster heart rates (which shortens the QT interval), and the ICD, alone or in combinations.
 Current guidelines recommend the ICD for patients resuscitated from cardiac arrest and those with syncope despite beta-blocker treatment.

-Family members should be evaluated by ECG.
+Family members should be evaluated by electrocardiography.